-There are seven standing committees which focus on specific areas of the student experience ranging from academic policy to social equity.
+There are eight standing committees which focus on specific areas of the student experience ranging from academic policy to social equity.

-The Academic Affairs Committee considers matters of student interest in the areas of academic policy, curriculum, and faculty-student relations, and recommends actions to the Senate.
+The Academic Affairs Committee considers matters of student interest in the areas of academic policy, curriculum, and faculty-student relations and recommends action to the Senate.
 The Committee delegates members to the Curricular Affairs Committee and the Student Affairs Committee of the Faculty Senate, as well as other campus-wide committees pertaining to academic affairs.
 The Academic Affairs Committee also has an advisory role in the Peer Advising Program.

-To find out more about the Academic Affairs Committee visit us on the Lynx or contact Committee Chair, David Brandt (David.Reeves.B@gmail.com)
+To find out more about the Academic Affairs Committee visit us on the Lynx or contact Committee Chair, Jamie Benson (Jamie.Benson@uvm.edu)

-To find out more about the Committee on Diversity, Inclusion and Equity visit us on the Lynx or contact Committee Chair, Dylan Letendre (Dylan.Letendre@uvm.edu)
+To find out more about the Committee on Diversity, Inclusion and Equity visit us on the Lynx or contact Committee Chair, Reginah Mako (Reginah.Mako@uvm.edu).

-To find out more about the Finance Committee visit us on the Lynx or contact Committee Chair, Jacquelyn Langham (firstname.lastname@example.org).
+To find out more about COTE visit us on the Lynx or contact Committee Chair, Will Corcoran (Will.Corcoran@uvm.edu)

-To find out more about the Committee on Legislative Action visit us on the Lynx or contact Committee Chair, Lachlan Francis (email@example.com)
+To find out more about COLCA visit us on the Lynx or contact Committee Chair, Maeve McDermott (Maeve.McDermott@uvm.edu)

 - City of Burlington